apulis/ApulisVision/docs/install.md

 pip install -v -e .  # or "python setup.py develop"
 ```

-If you build mmdetection on macOS, replace the last command with
+If you build ApulisVision on macOS, replace the last command with

 ```
 CC=clang CXX=clang++ CFLAGS='-stdlib=libc++' pip install -e .